XianhaiC/whim/README.md

-As for what to make, I thought it'd be cool to recreate an instant messaging app, much like Slack, Discord, or Messenger, since these are tools I commonly use to organize groups for projects, etc. However, it's a hassle when not everyone uses the same platform -- some people have accounts while others do not.
-And so I wanted to make something that didn't require signup, so everyone can join instantly.
-Following the collaborative theme, I decided to add inspirations.
-I often find myself scribbling out a slew of sticky notes, usually various things for myself, but sometimes for others as well.
-And so I thought it'd be neat to incorporate the idea of a "shared" post-it note into the app: something that everyone could see and contribute to.
+As for what to make, I thought it'd be cool to recreate an instant messaging app, much like Slack, Discord, or Messenger, since these are tools I commonly use to organize groups for projects, etc. However, it's a hassle when not everyone uses the same platform -- some people have accounts for one while others don't.
+And so I wanted to make something that didn't require signup, letting everyone join instantly.
+Following the collaborative theme, I added the ability to create "inspirations".
+I often scribble down my thoughts on sticky, usually for ideas, tasks, or reminders.
+And so I thought it'd be useful to have a disposable, virtual note that everyone can see.
+Inspirations thus serve as a "shared" post-it note: something that anyone can share their ideas through, no matter how simple or complex.

 ## How to use